JohannesGrobelski/MyNVIMConfiguration/README.md

-# Meine NVIM-Config V1.1
+# My NVIM-Config V1.1

+Description

+The goal of this configuration is to enable Neovim for full-stack development (including Java and JavaScript/TypeScript) and native Android app development with Java.

-# Vorraussetzungen
+# Prerequisites

 1. Brew
 2. NVIM 0.10